When will Supernatural's last episodes air?

 The Winchesters will be back on TV soon for their grand send-off.

+On the last day of filming, they returned once again with another round of posts that are sure to make Supernatural fans emotional, reflecting on the incredible journey they’ve taken together since joining the show.

-However, these upcoming chapters might not be the absolute end of Supernatural, as star Jensen Ackles has recently suggested he’s open to the idea of a revival series.
+However, these upcoming chapters might not be the absolute end of Supernatural, as there are already suggestions of a revival streaming series sometime in the next decade.

-For now though, both are likely ready for a change of pace as they pursue new projects, with Padalecki fronting a reboot of Walker, Texas Ranger and Ackles joining the cast of The Boys season three.
+For now though, both leads are taking on new challenges, with Padalecki fronting a reboot of Walker, Texas Ranger and Ackles joining the cast of The Boys season three.

 Here’s everything we know so far about Supernatural’s season finale: